DTUComputeStatisticsAndDataAnalysis/Continuous-Metric-Learning-For-Transferable-Speech-Emotion-Recognition-and-Embedding/README.md

 ### What is this repository for? ###

-* Activation and valence labels that are generated in this work and that are used for analysis in the paper.
+* Activation and valence labels that were generated in this work and that were used for analysis in the paper.
 * v1.0

 ### Usage guidelines ###